Coronavirus sinks U.S. payrolls, more pain awaits

 Wage growth remained steady in March, but that is all in the rear view mirror.
 Average hourly earnings increased 0.4% in March after increasing 0.3% in February.
 That raised the annual increase in wages to 3.1% last month from 3.0% in February.
 The average workweek fell to 34.2 hours last month from 34.4 hours in February.

-The job losses in March were spread across all industries, with deep cuts in the leisure and hospitality sector, which has seen restaurants and bars, movie theaters and other social gathering venues closed.
+The job losses in March were spread across all industries, with deep cuts in the leisure and hospitality sector, which has seen restaurants and bars, movie theatres and other social gathering venues closed.

 But federal government employment rose by 18,000 in March.
 The gain largely reflects the hiring of 17,000 temporary workers for the 2020 Census.